OmarTahoun/a-brain/README.md

 # A-brain
-A machine learning module that implements a multi-layer neural network (MLP).
+A machine learning module that implements a multi-layer fully connected neural network (MLP).

 This will be updated frequently to add new features and fix issues.